-Such slides are vitally important for startups.
-They are the key or the roadblock to funding for your business.
-In turn, that means they can make or break everything.
+Pitch decks are vitally important for startups.
+They can be the key or the roadblock to funding your business.

 There are many tips for crafting a powerful pitch deck and pitching for fundraising.
 Yet, one of the main things that frequently confuses and sabotages startup founders is how long the pitch deck should really be.

 Here is the content that we will cover in this post.
 Let’s get started.

 - 1. How Long Your Pitch Deck Should Be

 - 2. The Ideal Number of Slides in a Pitch Deck